kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 First, check to see if `getArticleInfo.readyState` definitely equals `4`.
 If it does, then the data has been fully downloaded.

-If the code is in the `4` state, then the next step is to check and see if `getArticleInfo.status` equals `200`.
+If the code is in the `4` state, then check and see if `getArticleInfo.status` equals `200`.
 If it does, then the code has successfully contacted the server.

 If it has, then find `<div id="textTarget">` on our page and place whatever content is inside of `getArticleInfo.responseText`.